 Education to Employment

-Employment is key to helping veterans rise out of poverty into rewarding careers in various industries.
-Our Veterans Employment Services serves over 120 formerly homeless veterans each year.
-This program provides job training, placement, and on-the-job support, emphasizing finding employment solutions for chronically homeless vets.
-Primary client referral sources include VA Medical Centers, the NYC Department of Homeless Services shelter system, Veterans Service Organizations, community-based organizations serving vets, as well as transitional housing providers.
+Employment is key to helping low-income veterans rise out of poverty into rewarding careers in various industries.
+Our Veterans Employment Services serves over 100 veterans each year.
+This program provides job training, placement, and on-the-job support, emphasizing finding employment solutions for veterans of every service era, recently returning service members, and those interested in training and new careers.
+Primary client referral sources include local colleges and universities, VA Medical Centers, the NYC Department of Homeless Services shelter system, Veterans Service Organizations, community-based organizations serving veterans, as well as housing providers.
+For more information please contact firstname.lastname@example.org or call 877-583-5336.